comp426-2022-spring/a99-talitha/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## App Description
-Our pollen app allows you to sign up and track pollen at your current location.
-Once a user has logged in, they receive a report on average pollen levels as well as grass, tree, and weed pollen levels.
-Users can also update location whenever they choose to receive the most recent pollen levels at their current location.
-If the user no longer wants to have their account registered they can also delete their account and data.
+Our pollen app is designed to help people stay on top of their seasonal allergies by providing them with a comprehensive pollen report for a given area.
+Users are able to create an account and view all this information for their saved location in a dashboard which displays this information graphically as well as breaks down the top allergens at that given moment.
+Users are able to update their location and delete their account should they no longer wish to use it.

 This project was made using React + Firebase/Firestore.
 It was a great learning opportunity for us & we hope you enjoy our result!